- Difficulty: Average

 - Prep time: 70 min

 - Cook time: 35 min

 - Cost: Average

 It wouldn’t be fall or winter without the aroma of cooked pumpkin wafting through Mantua, as it’s the main ingredient in the city’s standout dish, pumpkin tortelli.
-And it’s thanks to the cuisine of the Gonzaga – the noble family who ruled the city for over 400 years – that, like a pioneer of modern Slow Food movement, the humble products of the Lombard region have been taken to another level.
-Such as these pumpkin tortelli, for example, the recipe for which has been codified since the Renaissance age and strongly bears the mark of the tastes of the time: sweet and sour and rich, with sumptuous and charmingly old-fashioned ingredients such as amaretti cookies and Mantuan pear mustard, which give the typical sweet flavor to the filling encased in an egg pasta parcel.
-Today, pumpkin tortelli are a typical Christmas dish, traditionally eaten on December 24th.
-However, we’re sure that once you’ve tried them, you’ll want to repeat the experience throughout the entire cold-weather season by organizing delicious dinners with your loved ones, maybe for Halloween even, to go with the holiday’s jack o’lanterns, where you’ll savor an unforgettable first-course dish that will make you feel like you’re in a princely court.
+The recipe for this dish has been codified since the Renaissance age and strongly bears the mark of the tastes of the time: sweet and sour and rich, with sumptuous and charmingly old-fashioned ingredients such as amaretti cookies and Mantuan mustard, which give the typical sweet flavor to the filling encased in an egg pasta parcel.
+Chef Alessandra Viola has been carrying on the generations-old tradition in her family’s historic restaurant and will show us how to make this dish that’s a symbol of her region.
+Today, pumpkin tortelli are typically eaten on Christmas Eve, but we’re sure that once you taste them, you’ll want to repeat the experience whenever the weather is colder, maybe, for example, at Halloween when pumpkins are plentiful.
+This is an unforgettable dish to share with friends and family that will make you feel like you’re at the court of the Duke of Mantua!

 How to prepare Pumpkin tortelli